Precision agriculture on-demand with drone mapping

 |Hardware||DJI Phantom 4 Pro + DJI RGB camera|

 |Outputs||Orthomosaic, index map|

 A rapeseed farmer was concerned about the damage caused by pheasants, and needed an accurate damage assessment of his field.
 The farmer asked the Crop Angel team if drone mapping could help.

-Crop damage estimation with drone mapping and Pix4Dfields
+Crop damage estimation with drone mapping